Multimode-cavity picture of non-Markovian waveguide QED: Testing the framework

-{\it Testing the framework.}---To check the effectiveness of the waveguide decomposition into blocks, in \fig\ref{fig-test} we set $L=2 x_0$, $\Gamma \tau\ge2$ (relatively long delay) and the representative phase $\phi=\pi/2$ [except for panel (b) where $\phi=2\pi$] for two paradigmatic dynamics: spontaneous emission [panels (a)-(b)] and scattering of a coherent-state wave packet [(c)-(d)].
+{To check the effectiveness of the waveguide decomposition into blocks, in \fig\ref{fig-test}(a), (c) and (d) we set $L=2 x_0$, $\Gamma \tau\ge2$ (relatively long delay) and the representative phase $\phi=\pi/2$ for two paradigmatic dynamics: spontaneous emission [panel (a)] and scattering of a coherent-state wave packet [(c)-(d)]. }

-In each case, the dynamics predicted by the effective model in \eq\eqref{Heff} by retaining only the $A$ modes $\nu=0, \pm1,...,\pm N_A$ is compared with the exact solution of \eqref{Hmodel} obtained through either analytical methods when available [as in the single-excitation dynamics of panels (a)-(b)] or numerical simulations based on Matrix Product States \cite{pichlerPhotonic2016} [panels (c)-(d)].
+In each case, the dynamics predicted by the effective model in \eq\eqref{Heff} by retaining only the $A$ modes $\nu=0, \pm1,...,\pm N_A$ is compared with the exact solution of \eqref{Hmodel} obtained through either analytical methods when available [as in the single-excitation dynamics of {panel (a)}] or numerical simulations based on Matrix Product States \cite{pichlerPhotonic2016} [panels (c)-(d)].

-As $N_A$ is made larger, the mismatch between exact and approximated dynamics gets smaller and smaller until becoming negligible, including the special value of phase $\phi=2\pi$ in \fig\ref{fig-test}(b) where it is known that the atom does not fully decay \cite{DornerPRA02,TufarelliPRA13}.
-Notice that, unlike \figs\ref{fig-test}(a) and (b), the dynamics in panels (c)-(d) involves many excitations, providing evidence that the picture is effective even when the atom's intrinsic nonlinearity has substantial effects.
-This is especially striking in panel \fig\ref{fig-test}(d), reporting the two-photon correlation function of scattered light, which clearly shows a multi-photon peak [this adds to the delayed single-photon peak of the output intensity in panel (c)].
-Analogous conclusions hold for different settings of the parameters.
+As $N_A$ is made larger, the mismatch between exact and approximated dynamics gets smaller and smaller until becoming negligible.
+Notice that, the dynamics in panels (c)-(d) involves many excitations, providing evidence that the picture is effective even when the atom's intrinsic nonlinearity has substantial effects.
+This is especially striking in panel \fig\ref{fig-test}(d), reporting the two-photon correlation function of scattered light, which clearly shows a multi-photon peak {that adds to the delayed single-photon peak of the output intensity in panel (c)}. {Analogous conclusions hold for different settings of the parameters, including the special value of phase $\phi=2\pi$ where it is known that the atom does not fully decay \cite{DornerPRA02,TufarelliPRA13}.}